-Since it is a Friday of Lent, a 1st Friday, do please pray the Act of Reparation.
+Since it is a Friday, the last of Lent, and also a 1st Friday, do please pray the Act of Reparation.
 Here also are my audio projects of the Way of the Cross.

 What we need right now is PRAYER, especially at the end of this hard week.
 And remember to GO TO CONFESSION!